percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-10-01).md

 - When you upgrade PostgreSQL operators to version 2.4.1, the database transitions to the initializing state as part of the upgrade process.
 However, this initializing state does not cause any downtime.

 - When you upgrade PXC operators to version 1.15.0, single node MySQL databases will be restarted, resulting in downtime.
-However, its worth noting that single node databases should not be used in production environments.
+However, it is worth noting that single node databases should not be used in production environments.